 Student Counseling Services

-Offices for Student Counseling Services are located at 555 Oakview Circle, telephone (256) 765-5215.
+Offices for Student Counseling Services are located on the first floor of Rivers Hall, telephone (256) 765-5215.
+Students who are actively enrolled in classes and have paid the Student Health fee each semester are eligible for services at SCS.
 Counselors are available for assessment of individual student needs/problems, crisis intervention, referrals, short-term counseling, as well as group therapies and psycho-educational presentations.
 Consultations are available to faculty and staff who are concerned about a student.
 Payment of the Student Health Fee each semester entitles an enrolled student to utilize services.
 Appointments are preferred.
 For more information visit the SCS web pages at http://www.una.edu/counseling.

 UNA recognizes over 120 student organizations that respond to a broad variety of interests, providing activities and opportunities that are intellectual, social, recreational, cultural, multicultural, and spiritual in nature.
 The Office of Student Engagement has a list of Recognized Student Organizations (RSO) and requirements for forming new groups on the website at http://www.una.edu/students.